 - be a member of a Canadian self-regulatory organization (Investment Industry Regulatory Organization of Canada);

 - become a member of the Canadian Derivatives Clearing Corporation or conclude a clearing agreement with one of its members.

-Approved participants' employees applying to obtain an approval entitling them to trade on SAM must beforehand enroll to the course(s) offered by the Regulatory Division.
+- Approved participants' employees applying to obtain an approval entitling them to trade on the Montréal Exchange trading system (SOLA) must beforehand enroll to the training course(s) offered by the Regulatory Division.

 - be duly formed pursuant to the relevant laws of the country;

 - be registered with a securities or derivative instruments regulator, or a recognized self-regulatory organization, unless it is exempted from such registration in its jurisdiction and subject to all other applicable restriction;